silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

 more dynamic was actually Java, not JavaScript.
 Applets were the big deal back then.

-Today we know, it was a flawed technology that failed.
+Today, we know it was a flawed technology that failed.
 Replaced - for some time - by other flawed technologies, namely Flash and later Silverlight.
 The latter never gained greater acceptance, while the former got its years of glory and must be given credit for some progress that wouldn't have been possible without Flash.
-For many years, Flash was the only way to play videos embedded in a browser, but that's only one thing.
+For many years, Flash was the only way to play videos embedded in a browser and the technology that made sites like YouTube possible in the first place.

 Looking back into the evolution of the dynamic web, it's quite interesting to see how that evolution iterated over a couple of steps with the big goal